Ckef/groufix-old/README.md

 A Makefile is shipped with the project, run make without a target to view all build targets.
 All necessary headers are shipped with the project as well.
 The appropriate compiler is expected to be installed, see above for all expected compiler collections.
 Once the library is built, link against it using `-lGroufix`.

-Groufix can be compiled with different OGL renderers.
+Groufix can be compiled with different renderers.
 This must be given as a makefile flag in the form of `RENDERER=VALUE`, in which `VALUE` can be:

 * __GL__, To compile using desktop OpenGL, this is the default value.